webplatform/docs/html/elements/ol/index.md

 }}
 }}
 {{Notes_Section
+|Usage=Please add a section that deals with the default values that come with this element.
+For instance, it is obvious that this element is indented, but do browsers automatically add padding, margin, or achieve the indent via some other mechanism?
+This is of course important because a person should know what codes to override if he wants to create a custom indent.
 |Notes====Remarks===
 The [[html/attributes/type (ul,li,ol elements)|'''TYPE''']] attribute sets the list type for all ensuing lists unless a different type value is set.
 |Import_Notes====Standards information===